muslimmms/TCP-Congestion-Control-Visualizer/README.md

 # TCP Congestion Control Visualizer

-This project compares and visualizes the behavior of three TCP congestion control algorithms — **Reno**, **Cubic**, and **BBR** — under simulated adverse network conditions.
+This project compares and visualizes the behavior of three TCP congestion control algorithms (**Reno**, **Cubic**, and **BBR**) under simulated adverse network conditions.
 It uses real transfer data from `iperf3` and visualizes throughput and retransmissions using Python.

 ---